 PUBLICATIONS

-2023 I Will Survive, Body & Soul — No. 41, Corvinus Presse, Berlin, Germany
+2023 I Will Survive, Body & Soul, No. 41, Corvinus Presse, Berlin, Germany. (handbound artist publication; signed original work)

-2020 People Have the Power, Body & Soul — No. 33, Corvinus Presse, Berlin, Germany
+2020 People Have the Power, Body & Soul, No. 33, Corvinus Presse, Berlin, Germany. (handbound artist publication; signed original work)

-2018 The best abstract artist of the month, The Guide Artists Magazine, Issue 14, April, Spain
+2018 The Best Abstract Artist of the Month, The Guide Artists Magazine, Issue 14, April, Spain.

-2018 Cover image / feature, Office et Culture, Issue 48, Paris, France
+2018 Cover image / feature, Office et Culture, Issue 48, Paris, France.

-2018 Posturbanity, ARTICULATE, Issue 15, Denmark
+2018 Posturbanity, ARTICULATE, Issue 15, Denmark.

-2017 You’ll Never Walk Alone, Body & Soul — No. 28, Corvinus Presse, Berlin, Germany
+2017 You’ll Never Walk Alone, Body & Soul, No. 28, Corvinus Presse, Berlin, Germany. (handbound artist publication; signed original work)

-2016 Early One Morning, Body & Soul — No. 26, Corvinus Presse, Berlin, Germany
+2016 Early One Morning, Body & Soul, No. 26, Corvinus Presse, Berlin, Germany. (handbound artist publication; signed original work)

 COLLECTIONS